 Nicki is a senior lecturer within Birmingham City University’s School of Engineering & the Built Environment.
 Her focus is on environmental management and assessment.
 She is also completing a PhD examining the changing roles and methods of socio-economic impact assessment in planning and managing waterway restoration projects.
 This interest grew during her time as an environmental planning consultant for Atkins, where she worked on impact assessments, feasibility studies and audience development plans for a range of tourism, heritage and other developments, including several canal projects.
 She has also worked for Advantage West Midlands as a policy researcher and was assistant HLF monitor for the Cotswolds and the Droitwich canal projects.

 Architect, historic boat and industrial heritage specialist.
 Past chairman of the Boat Museum Trust and a former chair of the Institute of Historic Building Conservation.
-He is also a member of the North Wales & Borders Waterways Partnership and a member of the Trust's Council.
+He is also a member of the West Midlands Regional Advisory Board and a member of the Trust's Council.